deepgram/web-next/content/blog/posts/diving-into-vue-3-getting-started/index.md

 ---
-title: Diving Into Vue 3 - Getting Started
+title: "Diving Into Vue 3 - Getting Started"
-description: Compare how setting up a project in Vue 3 differs from setting one up in Vue 2, and take a look at what Vue 3 gives out of the box.
+description: "Compare how setting up a project in Vue 3 differs from setting one up in Vue 2, and take a look at what Vue 3 gives out of the box."
 date: 2022-01-28
 cover: https://res.cloudinary.com/deepgram/image/upload/v1643297450/blog/2022/01/diving-into-vue-3-getting-started/dive-into-vue-3%402x.jpg
 authors: